VytenisNarmontas/fp-2024/README.md

 -license_plate - license plate of the vehicle (used to add services to the specific vehicle and not the model)

--service_type - the service that you are doing to the vehicle
+-service_type - the service that you are doing to the vehicle (recursive to allow services inside services)

 -service_date - the date when the service was completed